introlatin/introlatin.github.io/docs/04-textbook/01-substantives/09-demonstratives-and-intensives.md

 | **Acc.
 Pl.** | ipsōs | ipsās | ipsa |
 | **Abl.
 Pl.** | ipsīs | ipsīs | ipsīs |

 If you use the translation "the very [noun]", be careful not to confuse this adjective with the common adverb "very", as in "They are very happy."
-In addition, do not confuse the "-self" translations with the **reflexive pronoun** that you learned about in the last unit.
+In addition, do not confuse the "-self" translations with the **reflexive pronoun** that you learned about in [the last unit](personal-and-reflexive-pronouns).
 The **intensive** serves to underline or put a big exclamation point over the noun that it's modifying or replacing; the **reflexive** specifically refers back to the subject of the sentence.

 Note the following examples, using proper names Marcus and Titus (which decline as second declension nouns) to show the difference between the intensive and the reflexive:

 * Marcus **Titum ipsum** vīdit.
-"Marcus saw **Titus himself**" or "Marcus saw **the very Titus**
+"Marcus saw **Titus himself**" or "Marcus saw **the very Titus**"
     * **ipsum** functions as an intensive adjective here, emphasizing or intensifying **Titum**.

 * Marcus **ipsum** vīdit.
 "Marcus saw **the man himself** / **the person themself**" (if **ipsum** = masc. acc. sg.) or "Marcus saw **the thing itself**" (if **ipsum** = neut. acc. sg.)